SECTION-61

 guides

 A visa decline isn't necessarily the end.
-Reconsideration within 14 days (NZD 220, temporary visas), IPT appeal within 42 days (residence visas), alternative visa types, or Section 61 if unlawfully in NZ.
+Reconsideration within 14 days, an IPT appeal within 42 days for residence, alternative visas, or Section 61.

 Read article